 In March 2016, the FASB issued ASU No. 2016-09, "Compensation-Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting".
 The ASU includes multiple provisions intended to simplify various aspects of the accounting for share-based payments.
 Excess tax benefits for share-based payments are recorded as a reduction of income taxes and reflected in operating cash flows upon the adoption of this ASU.
 Excess tax benefits were recorded in equity and as financing activity prior to adoption of this ASU.
 In addition, the guidance allows for a policy election to account for forfeitures as they occur rather than on an estimated basis.
 This guidance is effective for annual and interim reporting periods of public entities beginning after December 15, 2016 with early adoption permitted.
 The Company adopted this guidance prospectively as of October 1, 2016.
-As a result of this adoption in the first quarter of fiscal 2017 we recorded a \$169,000 reduction of income tax expense from windfall gains on stock option exercises.
+As a result of this adoption we recorded a reduction of income tax expense from excess tax benefits on stock option exercises of \$139,000 and \$389,000 for the three and nine months ended June 30, 2017, respectively.

 (3) Related Party Agreements.
-The company is party to a Transition Services Agreement which resulted from our January 30, 2015 spin-off transaction from FRP Holdings, Inc. (FRP).
+The Company is party to a Transition Services Agreement which resulted from our January 30, 2015 spin-off transaction from FRP Holdings, Inc. (FRP).
 The Transition Services Agreement sets forth the terms on which the Company will provide to FRP certain services that were shared prior to the Spin-off, including the services of certain shared executive officers.
-The boards of the respective companies amended and extended this agreement for one year effective August 1, 2016.
+The boards of the respective companies amended and extended this agreement for one year effective April 1, 2017.

-The consolidated statements of income reflect charges and/or allocation to FRP Holdings, Inc. for these services of \$377,000 and \$386,000 for the three months ended December 31, 2016 and 2015, respectively.
+The consolidated statements of income reflect charges and/or allocation to FRP Holdings, Inc. for these services of \$320,000 and \$388,000 for the three months ended June 30, 2017 and 2016, and \$1,254,000 and \$1,180,000 for the nine months ended June 30, 2017 and 2016, respectively.
 Included in the charges above are amounts recognized for corporate executive stock-based compensation expense.
 These charges are reflected as a reduction to corporate expenses.